-The Commission has concluded that all public entities should be granted the authority to condemn excess property for the purpose of remnant elimination,56 whether the remnant be physical or financial, provided it is of little market value.
-Such remnants should be subject to acquisition by both voluntary means and by condemnation but, to safeguard against the abuse of such authority, the property owner should always be able to contest whether the remainder will be of "little market value."
-The property owner should also be permitted to show that the condemnor has available a reasonable and economically feasible means to avoid leaving a remnant; if he is successful in demonstrating such a "physical solution," condemnation of the excess should not be allowed.
+Remainders that are of little market value should be subject to acquisition by both voluntary means and by condemnation but, to safeguard against the abuse of such authority, the property owner should always be able to contest whether the remainder will be "of little market value."
+The property owner should also be permitted to show that the condemnor has available a reasonable and economically feasible means to avoid leaving a remnant of little market value; if he is successful in demonstrating such a "physical solution," condemnation of the excess should not be allowed.